Week 4 of Pregnancy

 • If you're a first-time mother, your baby bump will most likely remain hidden for some time.

-• There may be some spotting or little bleeding.
+• There may be some spotting or a little bleeding

 • As the hormones kick in, you will most likely suffer extreme mood swings.